Mikart Clean Room

 • Reinforced epoxy wall paint system

-• Sealed clean room lighting with switchable white and yellow colors
+• Sealed cleanroom lighting with switchable white and yellow colors

 • Central high-volume vacuum system